If you spend a lot of time outdoors, chances are you are familiar with the three-leafed terror that is poison ivy.

 Can I Get Poison Ivy From My Dog?

-This is why you should immediately give your dog a bath (with gloves) after they’ve been romping in the woods!
+This is why it’s a good idea to give your dog a bath (with gloves) if you suspect he may have run through some poison ivy while romping in the woods.

 The Poison Ivy Posse: There’s More Bad Boys In Those Woods